A Lymphoma Diagnosis Puts a Mother’s Life Plans on Hold

 After a failed attempt to address the pain with antacids and diet changes, Andrea returned to her primary care physician.
 Andrea made a prediction that took them both by surprise: “I think it’s cancer.”

 Though cancer seemed unlikely, Andrea’s doctor ordered blood tests and an ultrasound, which revealed lesions on her spleen.
 A subsequent CT scan showed a very enlarged spleen along with numerous enlarged lymph nodes.
 It appeared Andrea was right: She did have cancer.
-At that point, Andrea’s primary care doctor referred her to Dr. Lori Jensen at Rocky Mountain Cancer Centers in Boulder.
+At that point, Andrea’s primary care doctor referred her to Rocky Mountain Cancer Centers in Boulder.

 andrea-dr-jenson-700x525

-Dr. Jensen is amazing,” Andrea says.
 “I’ve just been so impressed with all my doctors.
 They are excellent doctors who took really good care of me.”
+Andrea says.

 Still, it would be 10 days before Andrea would get a conclusive diagnosis.
 Since most of her enlarged lymph nodes were not accessible for a biopsy, a PET scan was required to locate one, which turned out to be in her groin.
 The biopsy results indicated follicular lymphoma, the most common type of Non-Hodgkin’s lymphoma, a low-grade or slow-growing lymphoma.